josephernest/void/README.md

 {{ IP }} => The client IP
 You can add your own unique key/value pairs to the array and reference them in your content pages.

+####Question: Are there Markdown parsers other than Parsedown used here?

+Yes, one such parser is [CommonMark])https://github.com/jgm/CommonMark).